-Fiscal year 2020 first quarter results show an increase of \$100,000 in MWDBE disbursements compared to the first quarter of FY 2019.
-Compared to the first quarter of FY 2019, the FY 2020 percentage of MWDBE expenditures increased by 0.5% of total expenditures.
+Fiscal year 2019 results show a decrease of \$1.5 million in MWDBE disbursements compared to FY 2018.
+Compared to FY 2018, the FY 2019 percentage of MWDBE expenditures decreased by 0.6 percent of total expenditures.

 This measure will continue to track the department's efforts to ensure the vendor pool is representative of the business community as a whole, including MWDBE firms.